namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple, deploy-in-minutes Ruby app that sends emails and notifications in response to events you're capturing with Keen IO.
+Pushpop is a simple, powerful Ruby app that sends notifications in response to events you're capturing with Keen IO.

 #### Things Pushpop can do

 **Report Delivery**

-+ Send a metrics report to your inbox every day
++ Send a metrics report to your inbox every day at noon
 + Send an email when your site has been particularly busy in the last hour
 + Send regular analytics reports to your customers